WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-23-Make-your-testing-documents-about-the-testing.markdown

 product documentation, designs, specifications or source code.
-Small bits of such content are useful when the re-write is about testing implications, but when no such testing information is included it is a waste of tester time and energy.
+Small bits of such content are useful when the re-write is about testing implications, but when no such testing information is included it is a waste of time and energy.
 It also gives the impression to teammates that testing is a vacuous act, that there is nothing to it other than what everybody else already created.